huggingface/optimum-habana/examples/stable-diffusion/training/README.md

   --bf16
 ```

-**Note:** There is a known issue that first 2 steps graph compilation takes long.
+**Note:** There is a known issue that in the first 2 steps, graph compilation takes longer than 10 seconds.
+This will be fixed in a future release.